learn-academy-2022-alpha/week-5-assessment-alexranga/interview-questions.md

   In Ruby, Blocks are code that is passed to a method.

   Researched answer:
   Ruby has anonymous functions similar to JavaScript.
 They are called blocks.
-Blocks can be created with the do/end keywords OR with {}.
+Blocks can be created with the do/end keywords OR with curly braces.

 2. What is a gem?